EERI/FEMA GRADUATE FELLOWSHIPS IN EARTHQUAKE HAZARD REDUCTION

-EERI is pleased to announce the availability of a Graduate Fellowship to support one full-time student in a discipline contributing to the science and practice of earthquake hazard mitigation.
+EERI has awarded two Graduate Fellowships for the 2016-2017 academic year to support two full-time students in a discipline contributing to the science and practice of earthquake hazard mitigation.

-The one-year fellowship, underwritten with funds provided by the Federal Emergency Management Agency , is designed to foster the participation of capable individuals in working toward goals and activities of the National Earthquake Hazards Reduction Program.
+The one-year fellowships, underwritten with funds provided by the Federal Emergency Management Agency , are designed to foster the participation of capable individuals in working toward goals and activities of the National Earthquake Hazards Reduction Program.